Gaddafi gunmen, government forces clash in Libyan capital

 "All families are safe.
 If Gaddafi is still at large we won't see peace but we will slay that beast."

-A spokesman for the NTC in the eastern city of Benghazi dismissed Gaddafi's armed supporters in Tripoli as a "fifth column" trying to destabilize the country.
+A spokesman for the NTC in the eastern city of Benghazi dismissed Gaddafi's armed supporters in Tripoli as a "fifth column" trying to destabilise the country.

 "The other thing I hear that is disturbing is that the fifth column has been doing some drive-by shootings around Tripoli today.
 These are loyalists trying to wreak havoc," he said.

-Diplomats told Reuters there were drive-by shootings near the Radisson hotel, where some senior NTC officials and Western diplomats are staying.
+Diplomats told Reuters that there were also drive-by shootings near the Radisson hotel, where some senior NTC officials and Western diplomats are staying.

-Gaddafi supporters appear to have set Friday as the date for a new uprising.
-A pro-Gaddafi Facebook group called October 14 bears a green Gaddafi flag and calls for an "intifada (uprising) of the free Libyan people."
-It has more than 1000 followers.

 SIRTE STILL HOLDING OUT

-Gaddafi supporters are still holding out in Sirte, Gaddafi's coastal hometown in the center of the country, where a small pocket is battling on after weeks of fighting, and Bani Walid, a town south of Tripoli.
+Gaddafi supporters are still holding out in Sirte, Gaddafi's Mediterranean coastal hometown in the centre of the country, where a small pocket is battling on after weeks of fighting, and Bani Walid, a town south of Tripoli.

-Government forces pushed tanks deep into Sirte on Friday to try to smash the last pocket of resistance by Gaddafi loyalists in his home town.
+Government forces pushed tanks deep into Sirte on Friday to try to smash resistance by pro-Gaddafi fighters.

 The mostly untrained NTC militia army has gradually tightened its stranglehold around Sirte in a chaotic struggle that has cost scores of lives and left thousands homeless.